 What should I do if I suspect a bank note or coin is counterfeit?

-If you believe you are in possession of a counterfeit you must submit it to your local financial institution (for example, your bank), the Gardaí, or the Central Bank National Analysis Centre/Coin National Analysis Centre (NAC/CNAC) (see address below).
-Please include your details along with details of the suspect counterfeit and any details of the source of the banknote or coin.
+If you believe you are in possession of a counterfeit, you must take or send it to your local financial institution (for example, your bank), the Gardaí, or the Central Bank National Analysis Centre/Coin National Analysis Centre (NAC/CNAC).
+Please include your details along with details of the suspect counterfeit and anything you know about where it came from.

-Financial institutions are obliged by law to retain suspect counterfeit notes or coin and submit them to the Central Bank NAC/CNAC.
+Financial institutions must by law retain suspect counterfeit notes or coin and submit them to the Central Bank NAC/CNAC.
 You can also contact the National Analysis Centre online.

 What should I do at work if I am given a banknote I suspect to be fake?

 The ECB recommends the following steps for people working in shops or places that deal with cash: